Grow Your Accounting Business Online With WordPress

 Unique Tools

-Providing unique tools, gadgets and applications for businesses is a great way to increase visitor engagement and add value to your target audience.
+Providing useful online tools, gadgets and applications for businesses (or links to these tools) on your website can help increase visitor engagement and significantly add value to users.
 Calculators, such as loan and tax calculators, are popular tools for accounting websites.
-Other tools can include time cards, or retirement and interest calculators.
+Other applications would include time cards, and retirement and interest calculators.

-In the next section, we will be discussing a number of online tools you can add to your site using WordPress plugins that can help to improve search engine optimization, increase user engagement and drive more visitors to your business.
+In part two of this guide, we will look at a number of WordPress-based tools you can use in your website that improve your seo, improve user engagement and drive more web traffic to your business.